-Key Lime Pie Recipe.
-Old fashioned key lime pie made with Florida key limes and sweetened condensed milk, topped with meringue and sprinkled with coconut.
+Key Lime Pie Recipe an old fashioned pie made with Florida key limes, sweetened condensed milk, meringue and coconut.

 July 1, 2006, legislation was passed making it the "Official Pie of the State of Florida".